yangmillstheory/chunkify/README.md

 Invoke `fn` in chunks from the range `options.start` to `final`.
 If `options.start` is given, it must be a `Number` less than or equal to `final`.
 Its default value is `0`.

+Returns a `Promise` that resolves with `undefined` when the entire range has been traversed.

 #### chunkify.loop(Function fn, Number range, [Object options])

 Like [chunkify.range](#range), with `options.start` forced to `0`.